Low Level Design document on the fly

-When it comes to documenting computer networks (or other similar systems) we tend to use programs like draw.io or Visio, which are fantastic for outline ideas during the creative process of designing a new network.
-Tools like these help us visualize our concepts, present them to others, then easily update those ideas as they evolve into a more cohesive plan.
+To begin with, when it comes to documenting computer networks (or other similar systems) we tend to use programs like draw.io or Visio.
+These programs are fantastic for outline ideas during the creative process of designing a new network.
+Furthermore, tools like these help us visualize our concepts, present them to others, then easily update those ideas as they evolve into a more cohesive plan.

 For these tasks, these tools are great, but when the environment goes live… we quickly discover that we need something more.

 Content updates to documentation can be a pain to maintain, especially for some of the more extensive networks — and the larger the network, the more changes an organization seems to want to make per day.